-What Financial support do we get from the National Church?
+What financial support do we get from the national church?

 For decades, there has been some national support for meeting the costs of stipends in dioceses.
-From 2016, as part of a major shake-up in support for ministry, the total national amount committed to dioceses was increased but with the introduction of two separate streams of funding.
+From 2016, as part of a major reorganisation of support for ministry, the total national amount committed to dioceses was increased but with the introduction of two separate streams of funding.

-The first is now called the 'Diocesan Investment Programme' and is to support dioceses with the their plans to turn around the decline in attendance by enabling them to fund new roles (and churches) where there is a significant potential for sustainable growth.
-We have benefitted from over £5m of funding, which has been covering the bulk of the costs associated with Multiply and Mustard Seed for the 6 year span of each project, as well as capacity to support aspects of Living Christ's Story.
+The first is now called the 'Diocesan Investment Programme' and exists to support dioceses with their plans to turn around the decline in attendance by enabling them to fund new roles (and churches) where there is a significant potential for sustainable growth.
+We have benefitted from over £5m of funding, which has been covering the bulk of the costs associated with Multiply and Mustard Seed for the six year span of each project, as well as capacity to support aspects of Living Christ's Story.
 Going forward we hope to submit bids for further grants in line with the Church of England Vision and Strategy for the 2020s.

 The second is a mechanism to support dioceses with significant levels of deprivation.
-They use population and deprivation figures in working out the level of support, with a clear expectation that this 'Lowest Income Communities Funding' (LICF) will be focused on our most deprived places, not used as a general subsidy.
+Population and deprivation figures are used in working out the level of support, with a clear expectation that this 'Lowest Income Communities Funding' (LICF) will be focused on our most deprived places, not used as a general subsidy.
 They no longer include factors such as the geographical size of a diocese and the number of church buildings.